nalsi/Info813/final.md

-Thanks to the nature of the NBA games, a lot of the variables in the NBA games are highly correlated, as shown below in the correlation matrix based on all the numeric variables.
-Below is the correlation heatmap based on a selection of variables.
+Thanks to the nature of the NBA games, a lot of the variables in the NBA games are highly correlated, as shown below in the correlation matrix based on some numeric variables.
 It is natural that FG- and X2P-related variables are highly correlated with each other, both of which are pretty strongly correlated with assists.
 On the other hand, X3P-related variables seem to be the exceptions in this dataset.

 ![](final_files/figure-markdown_strict/unnamed-chunk-7-1.png)

-#### Regression to predict winning match number
+#### Regression to predict the number of winning match

-To predict the number of winning matches, a regression model is established.
+To predict the number of winning match, a regression model is established.
 Because of the highly correlated nature of the data, variables that are highly correlated are not included in the data.